KrishnaPaliwal/CineBook/README.md

 * **[cinebook-infra](https://github.com/KrishnaPaliwal/cinebook-infra)**: Configuration files for CineBook Application.
 * **[cinebook-frontend](https://github.com/KrishnaPaliwal/cinebook-frontend)**: Frontend GUI project.

-## High-Level Analysis
+## High-Level Architecture
-Architecture: You have a well-defined microservice architecture.
+Architecture: This is a well-defined microservice architecture.
 Each service has a clear responsibility, and they communicate effectively through REST APIs (for synchronous calls) and RabbitMQ (for asynchronous notifications).

 Authentication & Authorization: The auth-service handles user registration (with OTP) and login, issuing JWTs.
 The other services (cinema-service in particular) correctly use a JWT filter to validate these tokens and enforce role-based access (ROLE_ADMIN vs. ROLE_USER).